Some posts contain compensated links. Please read this disclaimer for more info.

 Ikaria With Kids

 One of the favorite things to do in Ikaria with kids is discovering the many hiking trails that allow close contact with nature.
-Many of these trails end in beautiful beaches, providing a much-desired reward after the hike for the whole family.
+Many of these trails end in beautiful beaches, providing a much-desired reward for the whole family after the hike.

-On August 6, the village of Christos Rachon holds a celebration with plenty of local food, including roasted lamb and local wine.
-Cultural events include the Icarus Festival in July, which focuses on different forms of art, like painting exhibitions, dance lessons, cinema, and the International Chess Festival with tournaments for all ages.
+On August 6, the village of Christos Rachon celebrates with plenty of local food, including roasted lamb and local wine.
+Cultural events include the Icarus Festival in July, which focuses on different art forms, like painting exhibitions, dance lessons, cinema, and the International Chess Festival with tournaments for all ages.

 Best Ikaria Hotels